Back to articles

 • Cells such as leukocytes (white blood cells), lymphocytes and phagocytic cells from lymphoid organs.

-In order to practice regular sporting activity, it is important to help your body fight against everyday ailments, which could damage energy in the long term.
-In addition, an efficient and boosted immune system allows for better performance, reduces the risk of injury during intense efforts, and helps with recovery.
+In order to practice a regular sporting activity, it is important to help your body fight against everyday ailments, which could damage energy in the long term.
+In addition, an efficient and boosted immune system allows for better performance, reduces the risk of injuries during intense efforts, and helps with recovery.

 Strengthening the immune system in athletes is beneficial for: